adamkundrat/iota-rfc/dao-tech-proposal.md

 For example, many parts might change due to the [ISCP](https://github.com/iotaledger/wasp) introduction and the DAO intends to start voting ASAP.

-Once ISCP is introduced on the IOTA's Mainnet, we should move away from some parts highlighted below in the system (i.e. Github) and use ISCP instead.
-Ideally, we could do this without a significant impact on the users.
+Once ISCP is introduced on IOTA's Mainnet, we should move away from some parts highlighted below in the system (i.e. Github) and use ISCP instead.
+Ideally, we could do this without a significant impact to the users.

 Lastly, it is essential for the community to start making decisions ASAP if we are going ahead to BUILD or BURN treasury funds, as this can significantly impact IOTA's future adoption.

 ### Github
-We envision IOTA's Community Governance Github repository to be utilized for proposal management before the submission to nodes and Firefly.
-It is considered a trustworthy source for proposals at this stage.
-This seems to be a sufficient method before ISCP is introduced.
-It provides enough transparency into the process and allows everyone to participate.
+We envision IOTA's Community Governance Github repository to be utilized for proposal management.
+This will serve as a staging area for proposals prior to  their final submission to the community nodes and Firefly.

+Github is considered a trustworthy source and provides a fairly secure environment for proposals at this stage.

+This method should be sufficient for our initial rollout as we await the release of ISCP.

+The benefits of this approach is that it provides enough transparency into the process and allows everyone to participate.

 ### Hornet Node plugin
 As specified within the RFC, participating node operators can utilize the Hornet plugin to provide critical functions to support the voting process.
 Such as: